 Managing your cash effectively is the key to a successful long-term financial plan.
 When we say “managing your cash effectively”, we’re saying that you should have just enough cash in just the right places.
-In another article, we explain why having too much cash is a bad thing.
-Here, we’re getting into how much is just right.
+In another article we explain why having too much cash is a bad thing.

 Current accounts earn negligible interest, so anything more than what you’re spending in the short term is actually decreasing in value because of inflation.
 So, to protect the value of your money, you should only use your current account to hold enough cash to cover your monthly expenses for the next 1 to 2 months.